 I don’t mean candlelight, prosecco and violins.

-Get closer to your audience by letting them know how you feel and think and where the connection between you is.
+Get closer to your audience by letting them know how you feel and think.

 Look them in the eye